hdinsight/hdinsight.github.io/spark/Troubleshooting-Spark-Performance.md

 ## Troubleshooting YARN application starts with YARNUI and the next steps is to analyze the YARN logs to determine any Perfomance issues or Failures.
+(TEST)

 While YARN is well documented [here](https://hortonworks.com/blog/apache-hadoop-yarn-concepts-and-applications/) This article starts by with a gist on YARN Concepts, how YARN components are represented on YARN UI.